Dawn in Lyonesse: Plot

 A postcard unexpectedly arrives for her at the hotel.
 Sent by Susan, it informs her that Derek has drowned.
 The manager allows Ellen a short period of leave, and she takes the next charabanc to Land’s End where the burial is to take place.
 On the way, the driver, who does not know of her connection with the dead man, informs her that Derek committed suicide.

-After the burial, she goes back with Susan to the house of Derek's mother who bitterly blurts out her wish that Derek had married one of the two women, rather than being ‘open-handed’ and giving himself to both of them.
+After the burial, Ellen goes back with Susan to the house of Derek's mother, who bitterly blurts out that Derek ought to have married one of the two women, rather than being ‘open-handed’ and giving himself to both.
 Susan stays silent.
 Later that evening, Susan confesses her ‘wickedness’ in having persuaded Derek to be unfaithful to Ellen.
 She talks guiltily of the happy times they had had walking in the countryside, with Derek gradually opening up and becoming happier, as if emerging from a prison.

 Susan fearfully tells Ellen of the ‘wicked wish’ she had made one day when they had visited the holed stone together, that Derek and Ellen should never marry: a wish that came true.
 But instead of angrily rejecting Susan, as she had expected, Ellen tells her that she is happy to hear that Derek did not remain shut up in himself, even for a short while.
 Ellen realises her hopes and visions for Derek had come alive, and she tells Susan that she too had made a wish on the stone that had come true.
 She invites Susan to join her in Tintagel.